lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 for one example input, taking as many shortcuts as you need to get there (e.g., an interpreter that can only run the program "1 + 1" and nothing else).
-From there evolve the system to work with increasingly complex inputs, filling in gaps in your skeleton code and eating away at hard coded assumptions and shortcuts as you go along.
+From there evolve the system to work with increasingly complex inputs, filling in gaps in your skeleton code and eating away at hardcoded assumptions and shortcuts as you go along.
 The benefit of this approach is that you always see the system work end-to-end, for more and more examples, and you receive continuous, incremental feedback on a variety of factors throughout the process.
 This strategy applies at any granularity of your code: the entire system